salesforce-marketingcloud/MarketingCloudSDK-iOS/_posts/2019-02-05-in-app-messaging.md

 Deliver relevant, personalized messages to your app’s users with in-app messaging.
 You can now send messages without relying on users having enabled push notifications.
 Engaging full-screen, modal, or banner messages are presented while your users are interacting with your app.

-To ensure that your app has the latest message data, in-app messages are delivered via MobilePush’s silent push feature to your app while it’s in the background and each time your app comes to the foreground.
-When your app comes to the foreground, any messages marked for display are presented at the top of your app's view stack.
+To ensure that your app has the latest message data, in-app messages are loaded each time your app comes to the foreground.
+When your app comes into the foreground, any messages marked for display are prepared to be presented at the top of your app's view stack.
+Only one message is displayed each time the app comes into the foreground.
+Depending on how your app is enabled, the SDK can be triggered to download in-app messages in the background.

-To use in-app messages, enable them in [Marketing Cloud Journey Builder](https://help.salesforce.com/articleView?id=mc_jb_configure_inapp_in_journey_builder.htm&type=5).
-No SDK configuration specific to in-app messages is required.
-However, in-app messaging requires some other SDK methods.
+You can fully enable in-app messages in [Marketing Cloud Journey Builder](https://help.salesforce.com/articleView?id=mc_jb_configure_inapp_in_journey_builder.htm&type=5).
+To use certain in-app messaging functionality, such as button actions, some SDK configuration is required.

-### Required Methods
+### Required Methods for Button Actions
 Marketers can configure the action that occurs when an end-user taps a button on an in-app message.
-To use these configurable actions, implement [URL handling]({{ site.baseurl }}/sdk-implementation/implementation-urlhandling.html).
-URL handling ensures that in-app messages properly handle these button action types:
-* Web URL
-* App URL
-* Notification Settings
-* Location Settings
+Actions for *Notification Settings* and *Location Settings* are handled by the SDK, while actions for *Web URL* and *App URL* require that you implement [URL handling]({{ site.baseurl }}/sdk-implementation/implementation-urlhandling.html).

 ### Optional Methods